New development group takes over Alexander Farms

 The remaining six acres will be used for common areas, including ponds and other open space.
 The project also includes the donation of three acres for a public park, the creation of a new walking trail connecting to Cornelius greenways, and the preservation of the tenant home on the site.

-“As a longstanding Cornelius resident and parent, I’ve watched this site sit unfinished for years,” said Stuart Ross, one of the new partners in the development.
+“As a native Charlottean, I’ve watched this site sit unfinished for years,” said Stuart Ross, one of the new partners and a longstanding Cornelius resident.
 “We’re committed to bringing Alexander Farms to life in a way that honors the character of our town and meets the long-term needs of our community.”

 Dates were not immediately available on when the investment group expects the first commercial projects to open.